-- Completion of the General Education Core (50 hours) - Bachelor of Arts: Successful completion through the intermediate level approved language (12 hours or equivalent) OR Bachelor of Science: 12 semester hours chosen from the following courses: any AT; any BL; BS 209, 303, 307, 309 (6 hours maximum); any CH; CS 102, 204; any ES; MT (142 or above); any PC.
+- Completion of the General Education Core (53 hours) - Bachelor of Arts: Successful completion through the intermediate level approved language (12 hours or equivalent) OR Bachelor of Science: 12 semester hours chosen from the following courses: any AT course; any BL course; BS 209, 303, 307, 309 (6 hours maximum); any CH course; CS 102, 204; any ES course; MT 114 or above; any PC course.
 NOTE: These courses may not be applied to the general education core, the major, or the minor requirements. - Completion of the General Education Competency Requirements